contagon/handbook/handbook/26-temple-recommends.md

 If a member has not lived in the same ward continuously for at least one year, the bishop reviews the member’s record to verify that it does not include a notation about Church membership restrictions.

 The bishop or an assigned counselor contacts the prior bishop before conducting a temple recommend interview.
-If a counselor contacts the prior bishop and learns that there is confidential information, he ends the conversation.
+If a counselor learns that there is confidential information, he ends the conversation.
 He informs his bishop to contact the prior bishop before an interview.

 ### 26.5.5 After Divorce, Separation, or Annulment